 You can often find someone via word of mouth, on Facebook forums such as ‘Women in Cayman’, ‘Hope of Cayman’ or ‘KY Mommies’, or you can try an agency.
 Make sure to ask for and check all references.

-There is also a list of reputable companies in Cayman that provide in-home carer services for those who require additional assistance, such as the elderly or disabled persons.
+There is also a list of reputable companies in Cayman that provide in-home carer services for those who require additional assistance, such as elderly or disabled people.

 Hiring Through an Agency

-Expect to pay approximately CI$13-CI$15 per hour for a minimum of four hours if hired on a full-day or half-day regular weekly basis.
-If you hire them as a one-off, the hourly rate is CI$16.
+Expect to pay approximately CI$16 per hour for a minimum of four hours if hired on a full-day or half-day regular, weekly basis.
+On a temporary basis, allow CI$18 or more per hour, and some charge a transportation fee of CI$6 per day.
 The convenience of using an agency is that they train the staff, pay their health insurance and pension, and will replace them if they can’t work for any reason.
-Refer to our sister publication, Cayman Parent, for detailed information.

 We recommend the following three agencies: